Considerations in Changing the Work Schedules of Non-Exempt Employees

 In larger organizations, gathering employee preferences is rarely this easy.
 Anonymous questionnaires may be required to ensure that everyone’s opinion is reflected, not just the more vocal employees.
 Multiple steps may be necessary to explain why the change is needed, ascertain general schedule preferences, identify and review possible options, and discuss the implications of each alternative.
 There are two things you should keep in mind when using this multi-step approach.
 First, avoid getting too specific early in the process.
 Second, take time to educate employees about new schedules.

 If you initially ask employees what specific type of schedule they prefer, you may get something that isn’t practical or doesn’t meet the business requirements.
 For example, employees may select a 10-hour shift schedule, not realizing that this would boost the staffing requirements substantially and double the coverage for six hours every day while the shifts overlapped.
-It’s better to begin by asking the question in general terms, e.g., “Would you be willing to work longer shifts in order to get more days off?”
+It’s better to begin by asking the question in general terms, e.g., “Would you be willing to work long shifts in order to get more days off?”
 This will allow more flexibility in developing schedule options.
 It will also prevent employees from getting their hopes set on a schedule that is not appropriate for the business and the distribution of the workload.

 Since employees may not be familiar with different types of work schedules, some education about schedules may be necessary.
 This step will open the door to more possibilities.
 It will also reduce the tendency of people who will immediately reject anything that differs substantially from the current schedule.
 For example, employees may not consider 12-hour shift schedules because they think the shifts are too long.
 However, once they realize they would get twice as many scheduled days off and up to half their weekends off, they may be more receptive.

 Most companies start with pay policies that were originally designed for eight-hour, Monday through Friday schedules.
-The policies are usually designed to minimize costs for normal operations, while providing premium compensation when the employees are asked to work outside of their regular schedule.
+The policies are usually designed to minimize costs for normal operations while providing premium compensation when the employees are asked to work outside of their regular schedule.
 They also provide an easily understood way to compensate the workforce for holidays, vacations, and other paid time-off.

 When you change employee work schedules, you need to tailor your pay policies accordingly.
 If you don’t change, there is a good chance that the old policies will:

-- Increase labor costs.
+- Increase in labor costs.

 - Be illogical, and therefore difficult to understand.

-- Appear to be unfair to different work groups, lowering morale.
+- Appear to be unfair to different workgroups, lowering morale.

 - Create situations that take pay away from employees, and give them extra pay in others, usually resulting in even lower morale.